 where is the learning rate.

-is the expected value of the feature function in the training data.
-For example in a training dataset for addresses, if the feature is given as follows :
+The first quantity is the expected value of the feature function over all the training examples.
+For example, for the feature function :

-is the expected value of the feature as predicted by the model, which is given to be :
+The second quantity is the expected value of the feature function as predicted by the model itself.
+In the term :

 Note that in a linear chain CRF, each current label depends only on the previous label.
-Instead of enumerating all possible label sequences Y, one can use a dynamic programming approach for computing efficiently (Time complexity of ).
+Instead of enumerating all possible label sequences 'y', one can use a dynamic programming approach for computing efficiently.

-Let represent the score for the sequence from 1 to j ending with the output label .
-Observe that, although there would be different sequences from indices 1 to j, but each possible label for position j, uses the scores of different sequences ending at position (j-1) to obtain the scores of all sequences ending at position j.
+Observe that, although there would be different sequences from indices 1 to k, but each possible label for position k, uses the scores of different sequences ending at position (k-1) to obtain the scores of all sequences ending at position k.

 computes the scores using dynamic programming from the front of the sequence.
 Similarly one can compute the scores from the back of the sequence :